 Remarriage – choose your partner carefully

 Be realistic about the type of person you want to marry.
 It is important to reflect on what worked and what didn’t work in your previous marriage, and to confirm what makes you compatible with your new partner.

 Past experiences and relationships can influence our choice in who we re-partner with.
 If you have children, you also need to consider how your marriage will affect them.
 Talk to your children about your remarriage and about how they are feeling.

 Our partners are different from us, which is often part of our attraction to them.
 If differences caused difficulty in your previous marriage, ask yourself, ‘Do I think I will manage the differences with my new partner better?’

 If you or your new partner have children from previous relationships, then your marriage will form a stepfamily or blended family.
 This will involve adjusting to a number of changes, both for parents and children.

 Living and financial arrangements when remarrying

-Often difficulties arise in stepfamilies when a partner moves into an existing home, particularly if there are children.
-Children who have had full access to the family home are unlikely to welcome newcomers, as it will mean having to share resources.
-Conflict is highly likely in these situations.
-In the same way, the partner who lived in the home first is likely to consider that it is their home – this may cause arguments which will have a negative impact on the relationship.
+Difficulties can arise in stepfamilies when a partner moves into an existing home, particularly if there are children living there.
+Children who have had full access to the family home may not welcome sharing their resources with newcomers, and conflict may arise.
+Similarly, the partner who lived there first may think of it as their home, which may cause arguments.
+This may have a negative impact on the relationship.

 Given this, it may be in the best interests of the new stepfamily to move to a house that is new to all parties, if possible, rather than moving into one of the existing houses.
-This can help establish a neutral place for you both and any children from previous partnerships to live.
-If this is not possible or realistic, and you are sharing a residence one of you had previously in a different relationship, it is important to outline how this will work.
+This can help establish a neutral place for everyone to live in.
+If this is not possible or realistic, and you are sharing a residence one of you lived in during your previous relationship, it is important to outline how this will work.